 Information Systems (MSc Information Studies)

-In addition you will follow another elective course, again either from a suggested set of courses or from courses of related IS disciplines such as Computer Science, Artificial Intelligence or Media Studies.
+In addition you will follow a second elective course, again either from a suggested set of courses or from courses of related IS disciplines such as Computer Science, Artificial Intelligence or Media Studies.
 The final phase of the programme is devoted to the Master's Thesis.
 During this project, you will demonstrate the knowledge and skills you have gained.

 - How do people respond to a lying robot?

 - How can we apply mobile technology to prevent those in the early stages of dementia from getting lost?

 - What is the most effective way to present complex information to users?

 - How can we improve digital communication between the Ministry of Education and individual schools?

 - How can we use an interactive game to help children find their way around the library?